Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Results

-The confidence intervals $\text{CI}_{0.95}^{\text{Cant}}(\theta_j^{(e)})$ of the exponential growth model reveal that~$\theta_1^{(e)}$ is practically identifiable for~$33$ experiments and~$\theta_2^{(e)}$ for~$29$ experiments, whereas~$\theta_3^{(e)}$ turns out to be practically identifiable for all~$44$ experiments (cf. Table~\ref{app:table_results}).
-The confidence intervals of the components of~$\bm{\theta}^{(l)}$, in contrast, show fewer practically identifiable parameters: the parameters~$\theta_1^{(l)}=\lambda_1$, $\theta_2^{(l)}=\lambda_2$ and~$\theta_5^{(l)}=x_2(0)$ are practically identifiable for~$26$, $11$ and~$27$ experiments, respectively.
-The parameter~$\theta_6^{(l)}=\sigma$ is again practically identifiable for all~$44$ experiments (cf. Table~\ref{app:table_logistic_results}).
-The relation of the practical identifiability status of the components of~$\bm{\theta}^{(e)}$ and~$\bm{\theta}^{(l)}$ and the classification of their pp-plot graph is consistent with the results from \cite{Toensing2023}.
-They find that the pp-plot graphs of practically non-identifiable parameters are often assigned to the conservative class, whereas error parameters, as $\sigma$ in our case, are often practically identifiable, but their pp-plot graphs are classified as anti-conservative.
+The confidence intervals $\text{CI}_{0.95}^{\text{Cant}}(\theta_j^{(e)})$ of the exponential growth model revealed that~$\theta_1^{(e)}$ was practically identifiable for~$36$ experiments, while the mouse-specific parameters for~$\theta_2^{(e)}$ turned out to be practically identifiable for all considered mice ($350$ in total) and~$\theta_3^{(e)}$ was practically identifiable for all~$44$ experiments.
+The confidence intervals $\text{CI}_{0.95}^{\text{Cant}}(\theta_j^{(l)})$ for $\theta_5^{(l)}=x_2(0)$ and $\theta_6^{(l)}=\sigma$ provided analogous results: the mouse-specific parameters for~$\theta_5^{(l)}$ were again practically identifiable for all considered mice ($335$ in total) and~$\theta_6^{(l)}$ was practically identifiable for all~$38$ experiments.
+In contrast, the growth parameters $\theta_1^{(l)}=\lambda_1$ and $\delta$ were less often practically identifiable, namely for only~$12$ and~$14$ experiments, respectively.
+The relation of the practical identifiability status of the model parameters and the classification of their pp-plot graph was consistent with the results from~\cite{Toensing2023}, whose authors find that the pp-plot graphs of practically non-identifiable parameters are often assigned to the conservative class.
+Most of the alternating graphs of $\theta_1^{(l)}=\lambda_1$ and~$\delta$ in our case lay mainly in the conservative region (Fig~\ref{app:fig_log_model_pp-plots}).
+The remaining parameters in our analysis could be practically identified for most of the experiments and their pp-plot graphs were classified as anti-conservative.